-• Forced deportation of approximately 800,000 Kosovo Albanian civilians, facilitated by an intentionally created atmosphere of fear and oppression through the use of force, threats of force, and acts of violence.
+• The forced deportation of approximately 800,000 Kosovo Albanian civilians; to facilitate these expulsions and displacements, forces of the FRY and Serbia deliberately created an atmosphere of fear and oppression through the use of force, threats of force, and acts of violence.

-• Murder of hundreds of Kosovo Albanian civilians - men, women, and children, which occurred in a widespread or systematic manner throughout the province of Kosovo.
+• The murder of hundreds of Kosovo Albanian civilians - men, women and children, which occurred in a widespread or systematic manner throughout the province of Kosovo.

-• The sexual assault by forces of the FRY and Serbia against Kosovo Albanians, in particular women.
+• Sexual assaults carried out by forces of the FRY and Serbia against Kosovo Albanians, in particular women.

-• Widespread or systematic campaign of destruction of property owned by Kosovo Albanian civilians accomplished by the widespread shelling of towns and villages; the burning and destruction of property, including homes, farms, businesses, cultural monuments and religious sites; and the destruction of personal property which made villages, towns, and entire regions uninhabitable for Kosovo Albanians.
+• A systematic campaign of destruction of property owned by Kosovo Albanian civilians accomplished by the widespread shelling of towns and villages; the burning and destruction of property, including homes, farms, businesses, cultural monuments and religious sites; as a result of these orchestrated actions, villages, towns, and entire regions were rendered uninhabitable for Kosovo Albanians.